 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In South Dakota, youth in juvenile court have the right to counsel in delinquency proceedings and children in need of supervision (CHINS) proceedings.
 S.D.
 Codified Laws §§ 26-7A-30, 26-7A-44.
 The court must advise the child and the child’s parent, guardian or custodian of the right to counsel “at the first appearance of the parties before the court.”
 S.D.
 Codified Laws § 26-7A-30.

 A child is specifically entitled to counsel at the following stages:

 - Advisory hearing before adjudicatory hearing.
 S.D.
 Codified Laws 26-7A-54.

 - Transfer hearing.
 People in Interest of L. V. A., 248 N.W.2d 864, 867 (S.D.
 1976).

 Determination of Indigence

-The statutes imply that the parent or guardian is responsible for providing counsel for a youth in juvenile court because if the child has court-appointed counsel, a lien is placed upon the parents’ real and personal property “to repay funds paid by the county … or the state for the child.”
+The statutes imply that the parent or guardian is responsible for providing counsel for a youth in juvenile court because if the child has court-appointed counsel, a lien is placed upon the parents’ real and personal property “to repay funds paid by the county … or the state for the child,” unless the child is not adjudicated delinquent.
 S.D.
-Codified Laws § 26-7A-32A.
+Codified Laws § 26-7A-32.